john-D-Fly/website/content/en/docs/overview/introduction.md

 ---
 title: "Introduction"
-description: "ADSB.lol is a flight tracking network that aggregates data from volunteer feeders around the world."
+description: "Decentrafly.org is a flight tracking network that aggregates data from volunteer feeders around the world."
-lead: "ADSB.lol is a flight tracking network that aggregates data from volunteer feeders around the world."
+lead: "Decentrafly.org is a flight tracking network that aggregates data from volunteer feeders around the world."
 date: 2023-06-27T22:25:19+02:00
 lastmod: 2023-06-27T22:25:19+02:00
 draft: false